How to build dynamic blocks in a flow email (new editor)

 An array nested within the extra array containing more detail, including each item’s title, price, SKU, and image URL.

 You’ll want to use the more detailed array, line_items, since it contains the detailed information needed to display in the repeating table block.
 To find the appropriate variable to set in the Row collection field, select two variables within the first section of the array and copy them.
-In this example, copy the variables for variant_price and title.
-Here are the two variables from this example:
+In this example, copy the tags for variant_price and title.
+Here are the two tags from this example:

 {{ event.extra.line_items.0.variant_price }}